Kaitlin Duck Sherwood

 mobile phone: 604/376-9690

-As Awesense is a startup, I have had a dizzying array of roles, basically
+I have had a dizzying array of roles, doing

 - Project Manager -- managed three different customers' pilot projects until a dedicated project manager could